fals/fals.github.io/_draft/2020-05-06-adis_ch1_once_upon_a_time_in_a_quarantine.md

 * Extensibility

 As you were reading this page any of the subjects may change during the course of the series until completion.
-Another unusual thing is that I'm practicing writing this in an iterative way, so as I iterate, some subjects might change, mainly regarding the technology used or the addition of a new practice or pattern I find interesting to show in practice.
+Another unusual thing is that I'm practicing, is writing this in an iterative way, so as I iterate, some subjects might change, mainly regarding the technology used or the addition of a new practice or pattern I find interesting to show in practice.

 # Time made this project possible